 That way we can communicate with each other.
 Clothes that make you dream of the stories they tell - only this will ultimately make fashion sustainable.

-5. You have managed to turn a NGO into a profitable company.
+5. You managed to turn an NGO into a profitable company.
 What was the biggest challenge?